forgia-ai/bank-convert/docs/billing-system-plan.md

 ## Executive Summary

 This document outlines the implementation plan for the billing system with Stripe integration for the Bank Statement Convert application.
-The system enables users to subscribe to different plans (Free, Growth, Premium), manage their subscriptions, and upgrade/downgrade as needed.
+The system enables users to subscribe to different plans (Free, Lite, Pro), manage their subscriptions, and upgrade/downgrade as needed.

 ## 1. Analysis of Current Implementation